emdash/ampii/MANUAL.md

 When you've reached the end of your meal plan, AMPiI will nag you to review.
 Pick a time when you can focus on it, and enter review mode.

-AMPiI will show you a summary chart.
-You'll see your "weigh-in" score: i.e., how consistent you were with weigh ins.
+You'll see your "accuracy" score, which is AMPiIs measure of how complete and accurate your tracking has been.
+There is a always uncertainty with tracking food.
+Perfection is not the goal.

-You'll see your biometric goal chart plotted against your reported figures.
+You'll see your biometric goals plotted against your reported figures.

-You'll see your nutritional goal chart, plotted against your daily totals.
+You'll see your nutritional goals, plotted against your recorded daily totals.

 This is your time to reflect on your results.
 You should ask yourself the following questions:

+- How well am I capturing my data into AMPiI?
 - How well am I sticking to my plan?
 - Am I on track with my biometric goals?
 - Do my nutritional goals need to change?